dylank06/MechaCar_Statistical_Analysis/README.md

     - The suspension coil’s PSI continuous variable across all manufacturing lots
     - The following PSI metrics for each lot: mean, median, variance, and standard deviation.

-## T-Tests on Suspension Coils
+### T-Tests on Suspension Coils

--Used R to perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
+- Used R to perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 ## Results